 Notes

 This ricotta cheese recipe is ultra rich and luxurious because of the creamy whole milk and heavy cream.
-You can however substitute 6 cups of whole milk, and skip the heavy cream.
+You can however substitute heavy cream with 6 cups of whole milk, and skip the heavy cream.
 Or even use low-fat milk!

 Nutrition